AndrewBulata/Syntactic-Parser/README.md

                                                   Figure 1.
-Prepositional objects in English
+Some prepositional objects in English

 In Italian, things are much more nuanced.